 I mean, I had never talked to you on the phone.

-We've met and and we we've been friends.
+We've met and we've been friends.

 So we've known each other almost 20 years.

-And um and you said, call me, and I did, and I said, Well, what's going on?
+And I said, well, what's going on?

-You said, What's the matter?
+You said, what's the matter?

 Stop it.

-You're gonna kill yourself.
+You're going to kill yourself.

-We need your voice, we need you strong.
+We need you strong.

 What are you doing seven hours a day?